Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Related Work

-In the limited work on LLM-empowered negative sampling, HNLMRec~\cite{zhao2025HNLMRec} constructs hybrid prompts by injecting user and item textual profiles together with pretrained CF embeddings~\cite{lightgcn}, and fine-tunes an LLM with hard negative embeddings generated by MixGCF, enabling the LLM to generate hard negative embeddings for downstream recommendation.
-However, this approach suffers from Text Dependency and Finetuning Dependency.
-In contrast, DTL-NS performs offline false-negative identification via text-free, fine-tuning-free LLM reasoning, thereby alleviating false-negative risk at the source and substantially improving its applicability across datasets with limited textual metadata, while also reducing the computational burden by eliminating LLM fine-tuning.
+In the limited work on LLM-empowered negative sampling, HNLMRec~\cite{zhao2025HNLMRec} injects user/item textual profiles and pretrained CF embeddings~\cite{lightgcn} into prompts, and fine-tunes an LLM with MixGCF-generated hard negative embeddings to generate negatives for downstream recommendation.
+However, it still depends on textual metadata and task-specific fine-tuning.
+In contrast, DTL-NS performs offline false-negative identification via text-free, fine-tuning-free LLM-based classification, thereby alleviating false-negative risk at the source and substantially improving its applicability across datasets with limited textual metadata, while also reducing the computational burden by eliminating LLM fine-tuning.